harrisoncramer/joke-gpt/README.md

-# Bubble Tea + Cobra
+# Bubble Tea + Cobra + Viper

-This Repository is a template for creating Bubble Tea and Cobra CLI/TUI tools.
+This Repository is a template for creating CLI/TUI tools with Bubble Tea, Cobra, and Viper.